 With that said, for minor to moderate bleeding wounds, ordinary gauze and wrap will get the job done.

 My left hand was holding an assembly while my right hand held a screwdriver.
 A machine screw was stubbornly stuck as I applied excessive counterclockwise downward force against the head.
 About 2 seconds before it happened, I said to myself, if that screwdriver slips, I’m going to hurt myself.
-Wouldn’t you know it, it slipped and punctured my palm.
+Wouldn’t you know it, it slipped and punctured my palm to an extent.

-Near immediate blood.
-No First Aid Kit in the barn (my bad).
+Near immediate bloodletting..
+No First Aid Kit in the shop at that time (my bad).
 Made it to the house leaving a trail of blood.
 Here’s where good First Aid Kit organization is important:

 We keep all essential First Aid supplies on one specific shelf in a bathroom cabinet.
 This eliminates scrambling for what you might need during an emergency!

 Dumped some hydrogen peroxide on the bleeding wound over the sink.
-OUCH! (no pain, no gain).
+OUCH!
 It bubbled and fizzled.
 Then did it some more to clean it out.

-The great thing about this type of bandage is its self-adhering and stretch properties.
+The great thing about this type of stretchy wrap for wounds / bandage dressings / is the self-adhering and stretch properties.
 It’s quick, and it holds itself in place quite readily.
 You can pull it pretty darn tight to apply pressure (which I did).
 Later, I relaxed it.